 How much will the members save?
 How much will the plan save?

 The Optelcon network’s Error Detection plays an instrumental role by utilizing advanced clinical editing (billing/coding Error Detection) technology to ensure that both institutional and professional claims are properly coded and compliant with applicable payer requirements.
-Error Detection examines the whole claim and identifies procedure-to-diagnosis mismatches, unbundling occurrences, use of nonspecific diagnosis codes, global service violations, potential unbilled revenue, and many other problem areas that can adversely affect not just claims processing, but a provider’s overall practice.
-This technology is deployed using cloud or client server based technologies, and through the use of over 50,000 billing and coding error rules (based on commercial, Medicare, OIG and Medicaid policies) resulting in millions of edit combinations, post adjudication and prior to payment of the claim, this technology identifies regulated billing and coding errors for both Professional and Institutional claims.
-Furthermore, customized rules can be created to meet customers specialized needs, and the unique editing, reporting, and work flow capabilities of our technology delivers significant cost advantages, maximum flexibility, quick implementation and ease of use.
+Error Detection examines the whole claim and identifies procedure-to-diagnosis mismatches, unbundling occurrences, use of nonspecific diagnosis codes, global service violations, potential unbilled revenue, and many other problem areas that can adversely affect not just claims to process, but a provider’s overall practice.
+This technology is deployed using cloud or client server-based technologies, and through the use of over 50,000 billing and coding error rules (based on commercial, Medicare, OIG, and Medicaid policies) resulting in millions of edit combinations, post-adjudication, and prior to payment of the claim, this technology identifies regulated billing and coding errors for both Professional and Institutional claims.
+Furthermore, customized rules can be created to meet customers’ specialized needs, and the unique editing, reporting, and workflow capabilities of our technology deliver significant cost advantages, maximum flexibility, quick implementation, and ease of use.